gnunn1/tilix/README.md

 ### Localization

 Terminix is localized using Weblate, please visit the Weblate hosted [Terminix translations site](https://hosted.weblate.org/projects/terminix/translations) in order to assist with translations, please do not submit direct pull requests to this repository for translations.

-### Themes

-While Terminix only includes a small number of themes, additional themes can be easily downloaded and installed.
-The GitHub repository [Terminix-Themes](https://github.com/storm119/Terminix-Themes) has a wide variety of pre-built themes to choose from.

 ### Building